jborkows/tdd_experiments/README.md

 After some time:

-Business (B): clients were using lately your function and there were some errors.
+B: clients were using lately your function and there were some errors.

-Developer (D): What? <br>
+D: What?

-Business (B): Some of them got some strange results.
+B: Some of them got some strange results.

-Developer (D): Ok I will look at it...
+D: Ok I will look at it...
 (lets try once again...)

+B: We have also found some strange side values in db.